 It’s the same story with Pecksniff’s too.
 No country of origin information is given on their website, but if you check the packaging some of their products (fragrances, cosmetics, soaps, candles) might be made in England.
 The Pecksniff’s soaps I have used were made in England.
 They have a shop in Brighton – http://www.pecksniffs.com

 Some Body Shop soap bars and other products are made in the UK, but please check the packaging carefully to see where a product was made.
 Many Body Shop products are still made in the UK, but many are made abroad these days too.
 Country of origin information is not given on their website.
 The Body Shop is owned by French company L’Oréal.
+Many products in the Body Shop are now made in France.
 Pretty much everything in the Body Shop used to be made in the UK, but these days much of their range is foreign made, so shop carefully and with careful shopping you can buy lots of British made Body Shop products still – http://www.thebodyshop.co.uk

 Neal’s Yard make and sell organic natural health & beauty products.
 They use “high quality organic, natural and wild, plant-based ingredients with a view to safety, efficacy and biodegradability” and they also say on their website ” We use recyclable packaging, sourced wherever possible from the UK to reduce transport miles”.
 They have a “purpose-built eco-factory in Dorset”.
 The company was founded in 1981 in Neal’s Yard, near Covent Garden, London.
 The blue bottles are being made in the UK too now, in Yorkshire.
 Pretty much everything from Neal’s Yard is made in England.
 On their Facebook they say “Our Skincare is scientifically formulated and products made in our own Eco factory in Dorset.”
 On their YouTube channel they say “At Neals Yard Remedies we design, test and make our own products at our eco-headquarters and physic garden in Gillingham, Dorset” and they manufacture the majority of their products at their own factory in Dorset, UK – http://www.nealsyardremedies.com/made-in-england